cristianastan2/AOES-CLIM670-CESM-LandModeling/_episodes/02-Land-Experiments.md

 > Create a new file which changes the visible leaf reflectance of plant functional type #4 (tropical broadleaf evergreen tree) to 0.4.
 >
 > Write the data to a netcdf file.
 >
 {: .challenge}

-Create a new experiment exactly like the first one, but change it to use your new file.

-> ## Cloning
->
-> What command creates an exact replica of another experiment?
->
-> Where is that command run from?
->
-{: .challenge}